jhungerman/OM596CapstoneRep/MainNotesMD.md

 - There are many newer properties that have multiple sales.
 THe first being far below appraised value.
 This is likely new construction.
 	- Delete from table where year built >= 2015 and sale price < 50% of appraised value.
 	- 10578 remaining observations
+- Developed a usable regression model
+	- 2 outliers in residual plot.
+Remove
+	- Probability plot of residuals S-shaped.
+Fails normality assumption
+	- A lot of variation in newer homes.
+We won't be targeting new construction.
+Remove >2015
+	- Initial business plan will have limited funding.
+For now remove >= $400K
+	- Major issues in value where DeedType is "SALE BEING REVIEWED%".
+Remove
+	- Risk too great for any property sale <100K.
+Remove
+	- We reasonably will not be dealing with properties that will sell >$250K.
+Remove